 5. Consider selling your old vehicle yourself.

-If you will take time to act on these five steps before you begin shopping and negotiating for a new or used vehicle, you’ll be well on the way to saving big bucks before you ever set foot in an auto dealership or click on their website.
+If you take the time to act on these five steps before you begin shopping for a new or used vehicle, you’ll be well on the way to saving big bucks.

 Information provided by FoolProof.